-Pursuant to the provisions and rules of Book 15 of the CMA Executive Regulations ("Corporate Governance"), the Board of Directors have formed the relevant Committees to support and enable Board members to perform their roles and responsibilities in a more effective and informed manner.
+Pursuant to the provisions and rules of Book 15 Committees to support and enable Board members of the Executive Bylaws of the CMA Corporate to perform their roles and responsibilities in a more Governance Regulations, the Board of Directors succeeded in the formation of the relevant

-A) Board Risk and Audit Committee (BRAC)

-Members of the Board Risk and Audit Committee:
+A) Board Risk and Audit Committee (BRAC) Members of the Board Risk and Audit Committee:

-Name Capacity Board Member Classification Hassan El- Houry Chairman of the Board Risk and Audit Committee (BRAC) Non-Executive Member Majed Al-Ajeel Member of the Board Risk and Audit Committee (BRAC) Non-Executive Member Zuhair Al-Zamel Member of the Board Risk and Audit Committee (BRAC) Independent Member
+Name Capacity Board Member Classification Tarek Al Mousa Chairperson of the Board Risk and Audit Committee (BRAC) Non-Executive Member Majed Al Ajeel Member of the Board Risk and Audit Committee (BRAC) Non-Executive Member Zuhair Al Zamel Member of the Board Risk and Audit Committee (BRAC) Independent / Non-Executive Member

-The Board Risk and Audit Committee (BRAC) was formed pursuant to a Board Resolution executed on 28 June 2016, following the approval from the CMA to merge the Board Risk Committee and the Board Audit Committee.
-The BRAC performs tasks and responsibilities covering aspects of risk management and internal audit controls of the Company.
+The Board Risk and Audit Committee (BRAC) was formed pursuant to a Board Resolution executed on 28 June 2016, following the approval from the CMA to merge the Board Risk Committee and the Board Audit Committee. covering aspects of risk management and internal audit controls of the Company.
 The BRAC term is valid for three years from its initial formation and shall be renewable upon the expiry of members' terms.